FergusC186/FergusC186/Intro.md

 - 👋 Hi, I’m @FergusC186
-- 👀 I’m interested in data analysis & data science
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently focusing on PowerBI and other PowerPlatform apps
 - 📫 fergusconcannon@outlook.com